On 4-dimensional 3-handle attachments: Decompositions of -manifolds

-\begin{remark} From the above, we conclude that if we want to find a $4$-manifold $X$ whose $3$-handles are not uniquely specified, then this property cannot be deduced from the intrinsic properties of $\partial X$ if the boundary is connected, because we can find a simply connected $X'$ such that $\partial X = \partial X'$ and we know that $3$-handles in $X'$ are unique. \end{remark}
+\begin{remark} From the above, we conclude that if we want to find a $4$-manifold $X$ whose $3$-handles are not uniquely specified (i.e., $X$ is not determined by $X_2$ and the number of $3$-handles), then this property cannot be deduced from the intrinsic properties of $\partial X$ if the boundary is connected, because we can find a simply connected $X'$ such that $\partial X = \partial X'$ and we know that $3$-handles in $X'$ are unique. \end{remark}

 \begin{lemma} Let $M$ be a compact, connected and orientable $3$-manifold, and let $S\subset M$ be a connected orientable surface, properly embedded in $M$ as a closed subset (if $M$ has boundary, then $\partial S\subset \partial M$).
 Then $M\backslash S$ has either one or two components.
 If $H_{1}(M;\ZZ _{2})=0$, then $M\backslash S$ has two components. \end{lemma}